AdaCore/ada-spark-rfcs/features/rfc-oop-super.rst

    end Call;

-Note that `'Super` being used to make non dispatching calls to primitives using the parent view, it is only available is said view is of a derived type (there'S no primitive to call otherwise).
+Note that `'Super` being used to make non dispatching calls to primitives using the parent view, it is only available if said view is of a derived type (there'S no primitive to call otherwise).

 Reference-level explanation